-Her research has included internet cultures, developing online identities, blogging, school-based research on digital game design, communities of practice and digital culture in education.
+Her research during the MA has included internet cultures, developing online identities, blogging, school-based research on digital game design, communities of practice and digital culture in education.

 Internet cultures explored key topics such as: